Jeum1331/Ethical-Hacking/README.md

 <!DOCTYPE html>
 <html>
 <head>
-    <title>Ethical Hacking Repository</title>
 </head>
 <body>
-    <h1>Ethical Hacking Repository</h1>
+    <h1>Ethical Hacking</h1>

    <h2>Introduction</h2>
-    <p>This repository contains essential resources and guides related to ethical hacking.
+    <p>Ethical hacking, also known as penetration testing, involves testing computer systems, networks, or applications to identify vulnerabilities that malicious actors might exploit.
+This repository aims to serve as a centralized resource for those interested in learning and practicing ethical hacking techniques.
+This repository contains essential resources and guides related to ethical hacking.
 It is intended for cybersecurity enthusiasts looking to learn and practice penetration testing techniques.</p>

   <h2>Contents</h2>
     <ul>
-        <li><strong>Pen-Testing/</strong> - A collection of resources related to penetration testing methodologies and tools.</li>
+        <li><strong>Pen-Testing/</strong> - Reports related to penetration testing methodologies and tools.</li>
-        <li><strong>Hacking-WIFI-Password.md</strong> - A guide explaining how to test the security of Wi-Fi networks.
+        <li><strong>Hacking-WIFI-Password.md</strong> - A guide explaining how to test the security of Wi-Fi networks using an <b>IoT</b> devide.
             <ul>
                 <li>Covers common Wi-Fi encryption protocols and potential vulnerabilities.</li>
             </ul>